Eyongtarh/Riders-Club-Project/DEPLOYMENT.md

   - This project requires to install all the requirements:
   - Open the terminal window and type:
   - `pip3 install -r requirements.txt`

+*During the development stage DEBUG is set to True, in settings.py file but it is vital to change it to False in the production stage.*

 Create a local copy of the GitHub repository by following one of the two processes below: